Hexatona/AITTSMaker/readme.txt

 AITTSMaker is an open‑source audiobook production pipeline that focuses on dialogue‑aware prosody using XTTS_v2 and signal‑level pitch control rather than relying solely on model‑side emotion inference.

+Features:
+ - Transforms html documents into a tagged text file ready to edit and output to speech.
+ - Handles tags: pitch, rate, and silence.
+ - Handles breaking up audio by chapter.
+ - Automatically formats most documents with dialogue and emphasis with pitch and rate adjustments.
+ - offers word replacements.
+ - voice cloning
+ - outputs mp3 files

 New Version, AITTSMaker V2.
 Newfeatures include:

 + Now it doesn't create thousands of files, and works entirely in memory.
 Also no longer uses FFMPEG.